fabferri/az-pattern/hub-spoke-vnets/hub-spokes-rs-nva-fw-routingcontrol/README.md

 - two eBGP sessions are established between **nva1** and the route server **hub-rs1** deployed in hub vnet
 - the **nva1** in hub vnet requires the following BGP configuration:
    - **nva1** applies filtering in BGP advertisements inbound and outbound by route-map.
-   - the on-premises network 10.1.35.0/25 is advertised from the route server **hub-rs1** to the **nva1** and then re-advertised to the route server **fw-rs1**.
-When **nva1** advertises the on-premises network to the **fw-rs1**, it applies next-hop unchanged and AS PATH replace.
-AS PATH replace is required to avoid discard of IP network prefixes in the Route Servers. _[In eBGP session, AS loop detection is done by scanning the full AS path (as specified in the AS_PATH attribute), and checking that the autonomous system number of the local system does not appear in the AS path]_
+   - when **nva1** advertises on-premises network 10.1.35.0/25 to the **fw-rs1**, it applies next-hop unchanged and AS PATH replace. <br> AS PATH replace is required to avoid discard of IP network prefixes in the Route Servers. <br> _[ this is expected becasue in eBGP session, AS loop detection is done by scanning the full AS path (as specified in the AS_PATH attribute), and checking that the autonomous system number of the local system does not appear in the AS path]_
    - the **nva1** advertises the address space of the spoke1 vnet to the **hub-rs** with next-hop the IP of the Azure firewall